 After the dog show, Dr. Humason took Helen to the Metropolitan Club.
 Helen felt as though she did not fit in with the wealthy New York crowd.
 She found it hard to communicate with them, so she sat next to her friend: the piano.
 Instead of talking to the crowd, she enjoyed the piano’s pulse and rhythm.
 On the way back to the school, Helen asked Dr. Humason if she could take piano lessons.
 Helen thought that the piano lessons would help her progress in singing.
 Before each singing lesson, Helen sat at the school’s piano and hummed notes.
 She tried to feel the tone from the piano so that it would come through her voice.
 As she pounded on the piano in frustration, she imagined writing wonderful songs.

-One Saturday, her teachers planned a special trip for the entire class: A visit to Bedloe’s Island to see Bartholdi’s Statute of Liberty–a free woman.
+One Saturday, her teachers planned a special trip for the entire class: A visit to Bedloe’s Island to see Bartholdi’s Statue of Liberty–a free woman.
 Liberty was a gigantic figure in Greek draperies that held a torch in her right hand.
 Although Helen could not see Liberty, just the idea of her gave Helen motivation.
 She put one foot after the other up the staircase of Lady Liberty.
 As she walked straight to the top, Helen was more determined than ever to sing clearly.
 Even though Helen wanted other people to approve of her voice, as long as Helen liked her own singing, it did not matter what anyone else thought.
 When she reached the top of the stairs, Helen felt the sun on her face.
 As the wind blew through her hair, she embraced the freedom to sing.

 Even though Helen could not speak the same way everyone else did, it was all right, and she was good enough.
 She was free, just like Lady Liberty.
 At every singing lesson from then on, Helen imagined that she had a beautiful voice.
 No one would judge her anymore; the freedom of singing was enough.